Proven-Paradox/shaper-system/Handbook.md

 * **Attack** means that the Ability uses Physical Accuracy and is resisted by Physical Defense.
 * **Spell** means that the Ability uses Mental Accuracy and is resisted by Mental Defense.
    * Note that just because the term used here is “spell” the Ability does not have to represent magical actions.
 The effect could be produced by technology, alchemy, bizzare anatomy, or some other thing.
-* **Auxiliary** Abilities do not use attack rolls.
+* **Auxiliary** Abilities do not use offense rolls.
 They generally target yourself or your allies.
 * **Blessing** Abilities are toggled on or off (taking the listed action to switch between them), and reserve some amount of HP or MP.
 In exchange for reducing your maximum HP or MP in this way, you gain a benefit that is available at the start of every battle.
    * Reserved HP and MP is not available to the character; it acts as though the character’s maximum HP or MP has been reduced by that much.
 Unless otherwise stated, reserved HP or MP is not restored when the reserving effect is removed, but if you have missing HP or MP you reserve that before available HP and MP.
 ## Ability Series